transit-timing/jekyll-theme-mint/about.md

 WASP-12 remains the only system for which a period change is securely detected.
-We remark on other cases of interest, such as a few systems with suggestive (but not yet convincing) evidence for period changes, and the detection of a second transiting planet in the NGTS-11 system.
+We remark on other cases of interest, such as a few systems with suggestive (but not yet convincing) evidence for period changes.
 The compilation of light curves, transit times, ephemerides, and timing residuals are provided on this website, along with the [Python code](https://github.com/transit-timing/transit-timing) that generated them.